Specific rules for medical devices

 - define responsibilities

-- function as an aid for the parties involved in the assessment whether medical devices correspond to the significant requirements
+- function as an aid for the parties involved in the assessment whether medical devices correspond to the general requirements on safety and performance

-The requirements set for safety and performance for medical devices are known as the “significant requirements” and are listed in Appendix 1 to the Medical Product Agency’s regulations for the various categories of device (in Swedish) (LVFS 2003:11, LVFS 2001:5 and LVFS 2001:7).
+The requirements set for safety and performance for medical devices are known as the “general requirements” and are listed in Appendix I to EU regulation on medical devices.

-To show that the product fulfils the requirements, you can choose to follow the internationally harmonised standards that have been developed in various areas.
+To show that the product fulfils the requirements, you can choose to follow the internationally standards that have been developed in various areas.
 Harmonised standards have been developed to comply with the requirements in the regulations.
-Working according to standards is voluntary, but they can be a good help to show that a specific significant requirements in the regulations has been managed in a suitable way.
-The EU Commission’s website has a list of harmonised standards that may be applicable to medical devices.
+Working according to standards is voluntary, but they can be a good help to show that conformity with a specific requirement in the regulation.
+Work is underway to harmonize standards with the EU regulation on medical devices.
+For the time being, you can use the standards that have been harmonized with the previous directives and that have been published on the EU Commission’s website.